folio-org/okapi/examples/curl-examples.md

 headers.
 The token is simply the username and tenant-id concatenated with a checksum.

-We will see examples of this when we get to play with OKAPI itself.
+We will see examples of this when we get to play with Okapi itself.
 If you want, you can start the module directly as with the sample module.

 TODO - make a real example of this too

-## Running OKAPI itself
+## Running Okapi itself

-Now we are ready to start OKAPI.
+Now we are ready to start Okapi.

 ```
 java -jar okapi-core/target/okapi-core-fat.jar